UN migration official: 20 migrants drown off Libya's coast

 Many of the migrants were exhausted and suffered from dehydration, she added.

+There has been a spike in crossings and attempted crossings from Libya in recent months.
 Amnesty International has said that in the first six months of this year, more than 7,000 people intercepted at sea were forcibly returned to detention camps in Libya.

+“The situation in the central Mediterranean is a humanitarian crisis,” Msehli said.
+“We are in July, and already have exceeded the number of interceptions for the entire year of 2020.”

+An IOM report earlier this month said the number of migrants and refugees who died while attempting to reach Europe on dangerous sea crossings more than doubled so far this year, compared to the first six months of 2020.

+The deadliest shipwreck so far this year took place on April 22 off Libya, when 130 people drowned despite the ship sending multiple distress calls.

+Libya has in recent years emerged as the dominant transit point for migrants fleeing war and poverty in Africa and the Middle East.
+The oil-rich country plunged into chaos following a NATO-backed uprising that toppled and killed longtime autocrat Moammar Gadhafi in 2011.

-Rights groups and officials at U.N. agencies that work with migrants and refugees have for years now cited survivor testimony about systematic abuse in the camps, including forced labor, beatings, rapes and torture.
+Rights groups and officials at U.N. agencies that work with migrants and refugees have for years now cited survivor testimony about systematic abuse in the detention camps in Libya, including forced labor, beatings, rapes and torture.
 The abuse often accompanies efforts to extort money from families before migrants are allowed to leave Libya on traffickers’ boats.

 Earlier in July, Libyan maritime authorities acknowledged that one of their coast guard vessel had fired warning shots at a migrant boat it was chasing in the Mediterranean, in an apparent effort to stop it from crossing to Europe and endangering the lives of the migrants onboard.